-FIGURE D-7 Frequency of Occurrence of Modeled Annual Releases Extending beyond the End of the Water Year per 20-Year Trace for Each of the Alternatives (See Figure 4-2 for an explanation of how to interpret this graph.
+FIGURE D-7 Frequency of Occurrence of Modeled Annual Releases Extending beyond the End of the Water Year per 20-yr Trace for Each of the Alternatives (See Figure 4-2 for an explanation of how to interpret this graph.
 Note that diamond = mean; horizontal line = median; lower extent of box = 25th percentile; upper extent of box = 75th percentile; lower whisker = minimum; upper whisker = maximum.)

-13 D.2.3 Lake Elevation
+D.2.3 Lake Elevation

-15 The following figures present end-of-December elevations for Lake Powell (Figures D-9 16 through D-14) and percent of traces below Lake Powell's minimum power pool (Figures D-15 17 through D-20) for each alternative, and compares them to Alternative A. These graphs show 18 different implementations of each alternative (referred to here as long-term strategies).
-These are 19 given the letter designation of the alternative (A-G), and a number designating the long-term 20 strategy for the alternative.
-See Section 4.1 and Appendix C for descriptions of the experiments 21 included in each long-term strategy.
-For both of these parameters, only very small differences 22 between Alternatives B-G and Alternative A were found.
-23
+Figures D-9 through D-14 present end-of-December elevations for Lake Powell and Figures D-15 through D-20 present percentage of traces below Lake Powell's minimum power pool for each alternative, and compare them to Alternative A. These graphs show different implementations of each alternative (referred to here as long-term strategies).
+These strategies are given the letter designation of the alternative (A-G) and a number designating the long-term strategy for the alternative.
+See Section 4.1 and Appendix C for descriptions of the experiments included in each long-term strategy.
+For both of these parameters, only very small differences between Alternatives B-G and Alternative A were found.

-FIGURE D-8 Median Volume of Modeled Annual Releases Extending beyond the End of the Water Year Releases by Trace for Each of the Alternatives (Each value represents the median carryover equalization volume for one trace.
+FIGURE D-8 Median Volume of Modeled Annual Releases Extending beyond the End of the Water-Year Releases by Trace for Each of the Alternatives (Each value represents the median carryover equalization volume for one trace.
 Because there are few traces with more than one occurrence, the median value typically represents the only nonzero instance.
 For each alternative there are 21 possible carryover equalization values for each period and alternative combination [21 traces].)